-Most companies that deduct the interest they pay on their income taxes, reduce the actual cost of the debt because the interest paid reduces their income taxes.
-Sometimes, companies present the after-tax cost of debt without acknowledging the before-tax cost.
-Although that may be effective for the current year, if the tax code changes, the company could lose the tax benefits and have to pay full cost without receiving the tax benefits.
-To calculate the before-tax cost of debt, you need to know the after-tax cost of debt and the income tax rate for the company.
+Most businesses deduct their paid interest expenses from their taxable income on their income tax returns, allowing them to reduce the actual cost of their company’s debt.
+But companies sometimes present the after-tax cost of debt without acknowledging the before-tax cost.
+That may be effective for the current year, but the company could lose the tax benefits and have to pay full cost without receiving those tax benefits if the tax code changes going forward.

 You’ll, therefore, need the before-tax cost of debt as well.
 You must identify the after-tax cost of debt and the income tax rate for the company in question to accurately calculate the before-tax cost.

 Taxes have a significant impact on the financial health of a company, so debts are typically divided into two categories: before-tax and after-tax.
 Before-tax debt doesn't take taxes into consideration.
 The after-tax cost of debt does.
 The after-tax cost of debt formula is effectively the amount of interest paid minus tax-deductible annual interest.

 The after-tax cost is more representative of the company’s cost of debt because interest payments and a company’s total interest expense are usually tax deductible, according to the CFA Institute.
 After-tax cost of debt accounts for tax savings.

 You'll Need Debt Data

 You'll need information on the specific debt and the company’s current tax rate to get started with your cost of debt formula.
 Often this information is well documented in a company's financial statements.
 You can sometimes pull the information you’ll need directly from these statements because they'll reflect the exact interest the company paid on their debts in a given timeframe rather than an average interest rate.